 He made the Pro Bowl his first seven years in the league, 1990-1996.

 Larry started 153 games for Miami at right guard.
-He is another in a long line of Dolphin offensive linemen enshrined in the Pro Football Hall of Fame, inducted in 1993.
+In a long line of Dolphin offensive linemen enshrined in the Pro Football Hall of Fame, he was inducted in 1993.
 Check out the top football odds.

-Remember active players can’t be included, Paul Warfield is in the Browns top 10 and will not be listed here because of the shortness of his time with Dolphins.
+Active players can’t be included; Paul Warfield is in the Browns top 10 and will not be listed here because of the shortness of his time with Dolphins.